 - CAP theorem - Foundational context for availability/consistency trade-offs behind Cassandra's architectural choices.

-- PACELC theorem - CAP extension for evaluating latency/consistency in normal operation and choosing tunable consistency levels.
+- PACELC theorem - CAP extension for evaluating latency and consistency during normal operation and choosing consistency levels deliberately.

 - Jepsen and consistency models - How to validate real distributed-database guarantees under partitions and failure scenarios.

-- Key-Value Database - Case-study view of distributed KV design with partitioning/quorum, close to Cassandra-class system requirements.
+- Key-Value Database - Case-study view of a distributed key-value layer with partitioning and quorum decisions close to Cassandra-class requirements.